 At the Local Government level, Project Implementation Units (PIU), together with Local Task Forces (SKPD), will be established by decree of the Head of each participating Local Government.
 The PIUs will be responsible for project implementation and will have a wide range of responsibilities, including: preparation of sanitation programs, preparation of detailed designs and bidding documents, procurement of contractors, raising community awareness and social marketing of sAIIG, construction supervision and management, enforcing construction quality requirements, reporting physical and financial progress, and preparing documentation for grant payment applications.
 Consultants procured by IndII will support the PIU in discharging these duties.
-The technical assistance they provide will include: review and completion of detailed designs to support LGs in building community awareness, social marketing, procurement development and delivery of sanitation services.
+The technical assistance they provide will include: review and completion of detailed designs and contract documents implementation oversight and capacity building to support LGs in building community awareness, social marketing, procurement development and delivery of sanitation services.